Sbsantosh8/AccuKnox_Task/README.md

 **Explanation**:

-Synchronous Execution means that when an event (like saving a model) occurs, the corresponding signal is triggered, and the signal handler runs immediately, before the next line of code after the event continues executing.
+ Whenever an event (like saving a model) occurs, the corresponding signal is triggered, and the signal handler runs immediately,

 In code, the `form.save()` method triggers the `post_save` signal, which is handled by `employee_post_save_handler`.

 **Code Snippet**: